zerofo/emuiibo/README.md

 ![Screenshot](emutool/Screenshot.png)

+On the left half of the program:

+- In the first dropdown menu on top, you can choose amiibos from a certain collection.
+In the second dropdown menu next to it, you can choose any amiibo you want to create.

+On the right half of the tool:

+- You can choose a name for the amiibo you want to create, a custom directory name (if you uncheck "Use name as directory name" below it).

+- You can then choose if you want the amiibo to use randomized UUIDs.
+This means that the console always read it as a new/unique amiibo (some games have restrictions to use the same amiibo only once or once a day).
+Note that this might cause issues for games which save data into amiibos, so avoid using it on those!

+- Then, you can choose if you want to save the amiibo picture shown on the left into the amiibo folder (it will be saved as a PNG file).

+**Optional**:

+- If you have a FTP connection on your switch console, you can directly save your amiibo on your SD into `/emuiibo/amiibo`

+In the last step you click on "Create virtual amiibo" and choose a location, where you want to save it to.
+If an SD card with emuiibo is detected, the program will point to that SD's `/emuiibo/amiibo` folder.

+Now you can copy the generated amiibo folder onto your SD card, in `sd:/emuiibo/amiibo` or in any subdirectories inside it!

 ### Supported figures

 Some games (like Skylanders) make use of their particular NFC technology, aside from amiibos.
 This project ONLY emulates amiibos; therefore, in Skylanders' case, only the two special figurines with amiibo support can be emulated here, where emuiibo will only emulate the "amiibo part" of them.